-4. Pour granulated sugar into a shallow bowl and preheat the oven to 350 degrees F. Taking 1 TBS-sized scoops of dough, roll into balls and then roll in granulated sugar, to coat.
+4. Pour granulated sugar into a shallow bowl.
+Taking 1 TBS-sized scoops of dough, roll into balls and then roll in granulated sugar, to coat.
 This will help the powdered sugar stick after baking, Baked for 11-15 minutes, until slightly golden brown.
 Remove from oven and let cool.

 5. Once cooler, roll each cookie in powdered sugar for a real “snowy” effect.
 Feel free to re-roll just before serving as well.
 These cookies can be stored in the freezer for up to one month.

 Yes!
 This recipe is very easily made in advance.
 There are two ways to do this:

 1. Prepare the dough and place unbaked cookies in a single layer on a cookie sheet.
 Freeze until solid and then store in a sealed container or bag until ready to use.
 Add 3-5 extra minutes to the baking time and proceed with the recipe as directed.